 Thinking of starting a Child Abduction Response Team (CART) in your jurisdiction?
 Learn how building a CART can assist in the search and recovery of an abducted or endangered child.
 During this webinar, you will learn about the guidelines for developing, implementing and sustaining a CART program within your community, and examine the CART certification process for agencies and CART programs pursuing formal certification.

 Develop a multidisciplinary approach for responding to a missing or abducted child incidents.
 Learn how relationships across disciplines and jurisdictions can greatly improve the team’s ability to be successful in the recovery of a missing or abducted child.

+Did you know that more than more than 600,000 persons go missing in the United States each year?
+While many are located quickly, tens of thousands of persons remain missing for more than one year.
+Investigations into their whereabouts are then considered "cold cases" by their communities and the authorities.
 Learn the dynamics of conducting long-term missing and cold case investigations.
 Uncover specific investigative techniques and best practices to improve the skills and capacities of law enforcement personnel assigned to long-term missing cases.